 4 .
 Re-Grow & Strengthen Hair

 Nettle, the most nutritious plant on earth, is enriched with sulfur, which helps in strengthening hair follicles and stimulating hair regrowth.
-On the other hand, oxidative stress is commonly accelerated by free radicals which provoke rapid aging in humans.
+On the other hand, free radicals commonly accelerate oxidative stress, which provokes rapid aging in humans.

-The therapeutic benefits of stinging nettle for hair regrowth are highly conditional on antioxidants as they neutralize oxygen molecules.
+The therapeutic benefits of stinging nettle for hair regrowth are mostly dependent on antioxidants as they neutralize oxygen molecules.
 Furthermore, the consumption of nettle boosts dermal papilla cells, which in return enhances hair formation and regenerates the hair follicles.

 Stinging nettle is a tonic with some evidence that shows its astringent properties can stimulate blood circulation of the scalp.
 Its tea rinses deeply nourish the scalp and renovate hair follicles that further maximize the possibility of hair regrowth.